Grandmother’s Peach Cobbler Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Peach Cobbler Recipe – My Grandmother’s peach cobbler recipe is a traditional Southern peach cobbler!
-This heirloom recipe makes the best peach cobbler that has always been a staple in my family for generations.
+My Grandmother’s Peach Cobbler Recipe is a traditional Southern peach cobbler!
+This heirloom recipe has a golden, buttery lattice top and is filled with rich, delicious peaches.
+The best peach cobbler is a staple in my family for generations and a favorite Southern dessert.

 Summers always mean cobblers around our house.
 It’s hard to pick a favorite, but fresh peach cobbler probably gets the dessert vote most often from my family.